swiftugandan/quizmastr/README.md

 Licensed under the [MIT license](https://github.com/swiftugandan/quizmastr/blob/main/README.md)

-## 🧰 Contributing
+## Contributing

-- Contributions make the open source community an amazing place to learn, inspire, and create.
+- Contributions make this open source community an amazing place to learn, inspire, and create.
 - Any contributions you make are **truly appreciated**.

-## 🙏 Support
+## Support

 Don't forget to leave a star ⭐️